 Along with the Seymour Duncan JB, the DiMarzio Super Distortion is also one of the O.G. metal pickups, and it has seen considerable playtime on many records in the last few decades.
 It is one of the best guitar pickups for 80s metal, and Paul Gilbert, Dave Murray, Adrian Smith, and Phil Collen are a few players who have made great use of this model.

 Don’t be fooled though, while it’s notable for producing that classic metal sound, you’ll still be able to achieve a modern one with a Super Distortion.
-It’s also pretty cool that they can come in many colors, and not just black, cream, or zebra, which adds a little bit more customization to everything.
+It’s also pretty cool that they can come in many colors, not just black, cream, or zebra, which adds a little more customization to everything.

 If the Super Distortion didn’t quite make the cut, the DiMarzio X2N might be what you are looking for.